dhruvRj18/Budget-Server/README.md

 1. Install packages from requirements.txt file
 2. to load environment variable, please ask in slack channel or DM Dhruv.
 3. Run point of the application is application.py file.
+4. Install MongoDB locally to run the application.